128technology/docs/docs/sec_firewall_filtering.md

 ## TCP Half-Open Connection Limit

 Half-open TCP connections are those where the handshake has started but not completed.
+An attacker will initiate the handshake in order to take over all available TCP connections, known as a SYN Flood attack or distributed denial of service  (DDoS) attack.
+This prevents service to legitimate traffic and potentially bring down the network.

 The SSR provides the ability to configure a limit to these half-open TCP connections.

 The connection limit is configured at the router level (Authority > Router), and is unlimited by default.
 To set a limit, enter a numerical value in the `Half-Open Connection Limit` field in the Router Basic Information panel.
 When configured, the SSR tracks how many half-open sessions there are based on existing TCP session state **and will deny any new TCP sessions once the limit has been reached**.